Skip to content

 Let’s try to create your first PHP snippet.

-Start with searching for a Woody snippets menu at the side menu.
+Start with searching for a Woody snippets menu in the side menu.

 You should see the following:

-Select PHP Snippet as a snippet type and click Create item.
+Select PHP Snippet as a snippet type and click Add Snippet.
 The snippet settings will be opened.

 Add a snippet title.
 Think of a logical name – this way it’ll be easier to find this snippet among others in the list.